The Effigies: Miscellaneous

 The cover of the band's record Haunted Town constitutes the first use of the Chicago flag as a countercultural geo-signifier.
 Consequently, the flag was adopted as a motif within the nascent Chicago punk scene and later became fashionable outside the milieu of music.

-John Kezdy is the older brother of bassist Pierre Kezdy who died in 2020 and was best known for playing in Strike Under, Bloodsport, Naked Raygun and Pegboy.
-The Effigies can be seen in You Weren't There, a 2007 film about the Chicago punk scene from 1977 through 1984.
+John Kezdy is the older brother of Naked Raygun bassist Pierre Kezdy.
+The Effigies can be seen in You Weren’t There, a 2007 film about the Chicago punk scene from 1977 through 1984.
 The Effigies are mentioned several times in the television series Shining Girls.

 Kezdy was killed in a crash while riding his bicycle on August 26, 2023.
 He was 64.